An alphabetical list of words relating to CBD (Cannabidiol).

 Also known as phytochemicals, phytonutrients are produced by plants to protect them from insect attacks and UV rays.
 They are believed to contain antioxidant and anti-inflammatory properties.
 These phytonutrients are what give plants their bright colours.

 Psychoactive means something that acts upon the central nervous system to alter brain function.
 The alteration of brain function can cause changes in mood, perception and behaviour.
+For example, CBD is psychoactive.

 Sublingual literally means “under the tongue”.
 This refers to a method of CBD consumption whereby the liquid is held under the tongue to absorb the active ingredients.